Music of Florida: Mainstream rock

 Guitarist Tom Petty was born in and grew up in Gainesville.
 Most of the members of the three bands he recorded with—The Epics, The Heartbreakers, and Mudcrutch—were also from Florida, mainly from in and around Gainesville and northern Florida.
 Tom Petty and the Heartbreakers had ten number one songs on the Mainstream Rock chart.

+Alternative rock

 Bands of the mid-to late-1990s with strong links to Florida include Tabitha's Secret (later named Matchbox Twenty) from Orlando, the rock band Creed (who had four number one songs on the Mainstream Rock chart) from Tallahassee, and Sister Hazel from Gainesville.
 The rock band, The Freddy Mitchell Euphoria (formed in Fort Lauderdale in the 1980s) released, "Above and Below" (1984), "Fallen Moons" (1998) and "Animator" (2005).
 Alter Bridge (Creed minus lead vocalist Scott Stapp) from Orlando had a number 5 album on the Billboard 200 with One Day Remains (2004).

-Alternative rock

 The Tropics and The Tempests are from Tampa.
 Chris Carrabba and his band, Dashboard Confessional, is usually associated with the new wave of popular alternative music.
 Originating from Boca Raton, the band had two number 2 albums on the Billboard 200 in 2003 and 2006.
 Chris Carrabba graduated from Florida Atlantic University in Boca.
 His former band, Further Seems Forever, is also a popular indie rock band from Pompano Beach.

 The band Saigon Kick from Coral Springs had a top 12 Billboard hit with "Love Is on the Way" (1992).
 Post-grunge band Seven Mary Three formed in Orlando.

 The bands Shinedown, Cold ("Stupid Girl"), and Yellowcard formed in Jacksonville.
 Shinedown had a number 4 album on the Billboard 200 with Amaryllis (2012) and twelve number one songs on the Mainstream Rock Chart in the 2000s and 2010s, including "Second Chance" and "Sound of Madness".

 Christian alternative band Tenth Avenue North is based out of West Palm Beach.
 Christian rock band Casting Crowns (Come to the Well, 2011) formed in Daytona Beach.
 Jani Lane, the original lead vocalist for Warrant, grew up in Winter Park; he later opened a club in downtown Orlando named Jani Lane's Sunset Strip.
 Todd LaTorre, the current vocalist for Queensrÿche, grew up in Tampa Bay; he also was the frontman of Crimson Glory.The American emo band Pool Kids formed in Tallahassee, Florida, in 2017.
 Their debut album was Music to Practice Safe Sex To (2018).